Not Quite Write Prize Frequently Asked Questions

 If you’ve missed the deadline, don’t fret.
 We’ve all been there, and a typo won’t rule your entry out of consideration.
 If you win a cash prize, we may fix the typo before publishing your entry.

-If you’re having trouble with the entry form, or if you would like more information about how your entry will look to the judges, we recommend reading the article How to format your Not Quite Write Prize Entry.
+If you’re having trouble with the entry form, or if you would like more information about how your entry will look to the judges, we recommend reading the article How to Format your Not Quite Write Prize Entry.
 This article covers some of the common issues our users have experienced with the entry form.

 No. Your entry must be written substantially in the English language to allow us to judge it effectively.
 You may use words and phrases from other languages provided the meaning is clear in the context of your entry.